On Discrete-Time Approximations to Infinite Horizon Differential Games: Model problem and preliminaries

-are satisfied for all $x\in\mathbb{V}$.
+for all $x\in\mathbb{V}$.
 Assume also that either $V_i$ is bounded or $V_i$ is bounded below and the transversality condition

-where $x(t)$ is the solution of \eqref{dynamics} with $u_i=\phi_i(x(t))$, $i=1,\dots, N$, is satisfied.
-If $\phi_i(x)$ is a maximizer of the right hand side of\eqref{HJB} for all $i=1,\dots,N$ and $x\in\mathbb{V}$, then $(\phi_1,\dots,\phi_N)$ is a Markovian Nash Equilibrium (in the sense of catching up optimality).
-Moreover, the function $V_i$ is the value function for player $i$, $i=1,\dots, N$. \end{theorem} We remark that (\ref{HJB}) is a non-linear partial differential equation whose solution requires of some numerical approximation, except for some particular cases as linear-state or linear-quadratic problems, for example.
+where $x(t)$ is the solution of \eqref{dynamics} with $u_i(t)=\phi_i(x(t))$, $i=1,\dots, N$, is satisfied.
+If $\phi_i(x)$ is a maximizer of the right hand side of\eqref{HJB} for all $i=1,\dots,N$ and $x\in\mathbb{V}$, then $(\phi_1,\dots,\phi_N)$ is a Markovian Nash Equilibrium.
+Moreover, the function $V_i$ is the value function for player $i$, $i=1,\dots, N$. \end{theorem} {The Markovian Nash Equilibrium is in the sense of catching up optimality \cite{Carlson}}.
+We remark that (\ref{HJB}) is a non-linear partial differential equation whose solution requires of some numerical approximation, except for some particular cases as linear-state or linear-quadratic problems, for example.
 In the case of optimal control problems (only one player) one well developed approach is to combine a time discretization of (\ref{dynamics}) with a discretization of the same order of (\ref{objective}), see \cite{Bardi}, \cite{Falcone_Ferreti}, \cite{Falcone}, for example.
 For differential games (more than one interacting player) this approach has been used in \cite{DeFrutos2015}, \cite{DeFrutos2016}.
 We consider now the most simple time-discrete version of the problem (\ref{objective})-(\ref{dynamics}).
 We consider a discretization of the functional (\ref{objective}) by means of the rectangle rule combined with a forward Euler discretization of the dynamics (\ref{dynamics}).

-Let $h>0$ be a positive parameter and let $t_n =nh$, be the discrete times defined for all positive integers $n$.
+Let $h>0$ be a positive parameter and let $t_n =nh$ be the discrete times defined for all positive integers $n$.
 We denote by $\beta_h$ the discrete discount factor defined by $\beta_h=1-\rho h$.
 We consider the discrete-time infinite horizon game in which player $i$ aims to maximize

 subject to

 where

 and $x_0\in\mathbb{V}$ is a given initial state.